-John "Jack" Eddy was a pioneering solar researcher, and he is being honored with the debut of the Jack Eddy Postdoctoral Fellowship.
+John "Jack" Eddy was a pioneering solar researcher, and was honored with the debut of the Jack Eddy Postdoctoral Fellowship.

 Among his many contributions to solar research, Jack served as editor of The Sun, the Earth, and Near-Earth Space: A Guide to the Sun-Earth System, published by NASA and the International Living with a Star program shortly before his death in 2009.

 In 2009, the NASA Living With a Star (LWS) program joined with the UCAR Visiting Scientist Programs (VSP) to create the Jack Eddy Postdoctoral Fellowship Program.
 The program matches early career PhDs with experienced scientists at U.S. research institutions.
 Hosting scientists mentor the postdoctorates during their two-year fellowships.
 The goal of the program is to train the next generation of researchers needed for the emerging field of Heliophysics.

 UCAR VSP releases an announcement of opportunity annually in the fall and applications are due in mid-January.
 Several new appointments are made each year.
 Postdoctorates and potential hosting scientists may view the hosting database for mentorship guidance.
-Potential hosts are encouraged to provide professional information about themselves through this website.
+Potential hosts are encouraged to provide professional information about themselves through "Hosting Options for Postdocs".

 Heliophysics embraces all science aspects of the Sun-Earth connection, and includes many of the basic physical processes that are found in our solar system, the laboratory, and throughout the universe.
 These processes generally involve the interactions of ionized gases (plasmas) with gravitational and electro-magnetic (both radiation and DC) fields, and with neutral matter.
 The physical domain of interest ranges from deep inside the Sun to the Earth's upper atmosphere, to the magnetospheres of the other planets, and extends out to the boundary between the solar wind and interstellar medium.
 Within this broad science discipline, LWS is a program designed to develop the scientific understanding required for the Nation to address effectively those aspects of the Sun-Earth system that affect life and society.
 Detailed information on LWS, its science interests, programmatic structure, and space missions can be found at: http://lws.gsfc.nasa.gov.